Comprehensive Zoning Bylaw

 Why does Pelham continue to build build build?
 It used to be such a nice small and quiet town.
 Now though, people who want that kind of town, hey, build more homes until it looks like what these people are trying to get away from?
 It doesn't make any sense at all.
 Please stop all of the building.
 I grew up in a very small town where pretty much everyone knew everyone but not their business so much.
 They built up there just like they are doing here.
 Don't know if we are part of the green belt but at this point, where's the green?

-thenightcrawler asked about 3 years ago
+thenightcrawler asked over 3 years ago

 Thank you for your comments.